Double Daffodils Are the Petal-Packed Boost Your Spring Garden Needs

 Most double varieties still have the six petals in a star shape that makes daffodils instantly recognizable.
 But in their centers, they have a second ring of petals (hence the term "double") or extra frilly cups.
 Like double tulips, when they bloom they're an instant showstopper.

 How to Plant Double Daffodils

-Like other varieties, the best time to plant double daffodils is in the fall, pretty much anytime before the ground freezes.
+The best time to plant double daffodils is in the fall, pretty much anytime before the ground freezes.
 You’ll want to plant them about 4 to 6 inches deep, and 4 to 10 inches apart (smaller bulbs can be as close as 4 inches, but larger bulbs need more space).
 After planting, water the bulbs well to get rid of any air pockets in the soil and encourage their roots to grow.

 How to Grow Double Daffodils

 Double daffodils are hardy in USDA Zones 3-9, so you'll only need to plant the bulbs once, and they should come back each spring for decades.
 Like regular daffodils, they’ll grow best in rich, well-drained soil; the bulbs can rot if they’re left sitting in water, so good drainage is a must.
 The plants also need full sun to flower, so make sure you’re growing them in a spot where they’ll get at least six hours of direct sunlight every day.
 Usually, double varieties will bloom in mid- to late spring, a little later than regular daffodils.